dishaumarwani/EDGAR_Streaming_Log_Processing/README.md

 This reduces the number of comparisons extensively to a value of 2 versus the worst case comparison of n each time there is a change in time encountered.
 The distadvantage of this was that it required a sort by start time each time the output needs to be written to file which would wash off its gain in time complexity.
+The code for this can be found in sessionization_optimized.py.

 # Preference of Algorithm